Making Nathan’s Hot Dogs Work for Your Keto Lifestyle (Best Practices)

 According to their website, Nathan’s hot dogs are made with 100% beef and additives like sodium diacetate and sodium nitrite, whereas one of their biggest competitors, Ball Park Hot Dogs, uses ‘mechanically separated chicken, pork, and a lot more additives.
 Nathan’s hot dogs seem to be the winner there.

 However, it is important to note that these ingredients can be unhealthy in large quantities.
-Eating lots of processed meats is almost certainly not the way to learn how to get skinny fast.
+Consuming a significant amount of processed meats is likely not an effective method for quick weight loss.

 Additionally, Nathan’s hot dogs also contain other things like hydrolyzed corn protein which is just glorified animal feed.
 Meaning, outside of the beef, the ingredients are a lot of preservatives and fillers.
-Regardless, this does further serve as evidence that the answer to “are Nathan’s hot dogs keto friendly” is yes; avoiding them to stay in ketosis may be for those sensitive to fillers and preservatives.
+Regardless, this further supports that Nathan’s hot dogs are indeed keto-friendly; however, individuals sensitive to fillers and preservatives may choose to avoid them to maintain ketosis.

 Summary of Nitrites In Nathan’s Hot Dogs